 Macaron Mania in L.A!
 A macaron is much more than an almond cookie!
 It is a melt in your mouth sensual experience which comes to us originally from our Italian neighbors… I think Catherine de’ Medici brought them over to France… In Italy, macarons still exist in the form of amaretti, small almond cookies made from almonds, sugar and egg whites.
 Eventually the macaron became a meringue– macarons or almond-flavored meringue common in France in the first few decades of the 20th century.
 It wasn’t until the early 1930′s that the “macaron” took on a Parisian flair as it known today when an … Continue reading Macaron Mania in Los Angeles !

-Chocolate croissants are commonly known in France as “les petits pains au chocolat” or little chocolate breads.
-They are a staple delicious snack or “goûter” for every French boy or girl and I dare venture to say a best-selling item in French bakeries!
+Chocolate croissants are commonly known in France as “les petits pains au chocolat” (literally translated as little chocolate breads) or also called “Chocolatines” in various parts of France.
+They are a staple delicious snack or “goûter” for every French boy or girl after school and a tradition on Sunday mornings and probably a best-selling item in French bakeries along with the infamous croissants!
 In Los Angeles, there are many good bakeries that carry them and some are more authentic than others.
-A good pain au chocolat is light, flaky yet very buttery (just like a croissant) and filled with a delicious chocolate bar.
-In the older days, we would just use a piece of baguette, smother it with creamy butter … Continue reading Les Petits Pains au Chocolat!
+A good pain au chocolat is light, flaky yet very buttery (just like a croissant) and filled with a delicious … Continue reading Les Petits Pains au Chocolat!